Ever-Tite Roofing Corp. v. Green: Background

 The Texas-based roofing company had made an agreement with the Greens, a family in neighboring Louisiana, to re-roof their house.
 The contract had a provision that it would not go into effect until commencement of performing the work.
-There was some delay between the signing of the agreement and the start of work because the work was being done on credit and the roofing company had to get the Green's credit checked.
+There was some delay between the signing of the agreement and the start of work because the work was being done on credit and the roofing company had to get the Greens' credit checked.
 Once their credit was deemed worthy, the roofers loaded up their trucks and drove from their base in Shreveport, Louisiana to Webster Parish, Louisiana where the Greens lived.
 Upon arriving, the roofers found that another roofing company was already doing the job.
 The Greens forbade Ever-Tite from doing the job as agreed.
 Having not been made aware of this, nor had the Greens communicated a desire to cancel the agreement, the roofing company sued for the cost of driving to the property and lost profit.

 The Trial Court ruled for the Greens, also awarding attorney's fees to them, and the roofing company appealed.